Insurer M&A being held back by disaster scenario - broker

-"The unknown factor hanging over the industry is whether the large amount of catastrophe activity seen in 2011 will continue into 2012," Guy Carpenter, part of Marsh & McLennan, said in a report published on Wednesday.
+"The unknown factor hanging over the industry is whether the large amount of catastrophe activity seen in 2011 will continue into 2012," Guy Carpenter, part of Marsh & McLennan (MMC.N), said in a report published on Wednesday.

 "Given this uncertainty, combined with market volatility seen in the second half of 2011, Guy Carpenter expects the pace of deals in early 2012 to remain muted."

-Japan's Tohoku earthquake pushed total catastrophe claims last year to $108 billlion, making it the second costliest catastrophe year after 2005, according to reinsurer Swiss Re .
+Japan's Tohoku earthquake pushed total catastrophe claims last year to $108 billion, making it the second costliest catastrophe year after 2005, according to reinsurer Swiss Re SRENH.VX.

 Worries over costly natural disasters could deter potential acquirers attracted by insurers' historically cheap valuation after several years of flat or falling insurance prices.